rundeck/cli-toolbelt/README.md

 ## Using HasSubCommand interface:

+For further nesting, the class can implement `HasSubCommands` and return other command container objects.

-If a @Command annotated class wants to define a subcommand which is also a container (has subcommands of its own), It should implement {@link com.simplifyops.toolbelt.HasSubCommands}, and return a list of command container objects.
+If a `@Command` annotated class wants to define a subcommand which is also a container (has subcommands of its own), It should implement {@link com.simplifyops.toolbelt.HasSubCommands}, and return a list of command container objects.